Self-consistent multidimensional Penrose process driven by magnetic reconnection: Relativistic Adiabatic Incompressible Balls (RAIBs).

-\emph{Relativistic Adiabatic Incompressible Balls (RAIBs).~} In what follows we recall the calculation of the energy-at-infinity of a RAIB starting from the energy momentum tensor of an ideal fluid, following the original discussion of Koide and Arai~\cite{Koide:2008xr}.
+In what follows we recall the calculation of the energy-at-infinity of a RAIB starting from the energy momentum tensor of an ideal fluid, following the original discussion of Koide and Arai~\citep{Koide:2008xr}.
 The hydrodynamic energy and angular momentum as measured by a ZAMO can be obtained by projecting the fluid part of the energy-momentum tensor $T^{\mu\nu}_{\rm fl}$ (\ie not containing electromagnetic contributions) over the ZAMO tetrad